L71/slacker/README.md

 Fork from https://github.com/ont/slacker

+Modifications:
-Added Docker file for building image on Alpine Linux
+  * Added Docker file for building image on Alpine Linux and run app as nobody

-Added Kubernetes deployment file, I'm running this on microk8s.
+  * Added Kubernetes deployment file example, I'm running this on microk8s.
+  * Change to decode multipart messages (well, part #1 of them anyway :) )
+  * Change to reload config at every message

 Docker image is on Docker Hub, l4rs71/slacker-alpine:latest ("latest" != frequently updated!)